Niall1001/Login-Application/README.md

 ```
 docker-compose up
 ```
-This docker script will create a docker image called `#0d1117 sailing-app` of the application enabling the DB to be spun up instantly along with populating the DB with dummy data.
+This docker script will create a docker image called `sailing-app` of the application enabling the DB to be spun up instantly along with populating the DB with dummy data.
+Run the API application locally using Java Spring Boot.

+Once Complete, the application will be available through: (http://localhost:8090)